r-devel/r-devel.github.io/events/bug-bbq.md

 *Help squash bugs in R!*

-The Bug Barbecue (Bug BBQ) is a global, online event spread over 24 hours, in which new and experienced contributors can help to address open bugs in R.
+The Bug Barbecue (Bug BBQ) is a global, online event spread over 24 hours, in which new and experienced contributors can help to address open bugs in R. It will take place Thursday, June 23 - Friday, June 24.

 <center>
 <img src="bug-catching.jpg" alt="People catching different insects in different ways - representing bugs in the R project." style="height:400px"><br>